karthicware/StudyMate/docs/epics/epic-1-owner-dashboard-analytics.md

 ### Epic Description

-Enable study hall owners to efficiently manage their facilities through a comprehensive dashboard that provides real-time metrics, configurable seat maps, and detailed performance analytics.
+Enable study hall owners to efficiently manage their facilities (multiple study halls per owner) through a comprehensive dashboard that provides real-time metrics, configurable seat maps, and detailed performance analytics.
+Owners can select a specific hall or view aggregate metrics across all their halls.

 ### Business Value